Overclocking Electrostatic Generative Models: Experimental Results

 \section{Experimental Results}

-The goal of our experimental evaluation is to investigate two key aspects of the proposed method: (1) the sample quality achievable by models distilled with our \method, and (2) the impact of the auxiliary dimension $D$ on distillation performance.
-To this end, we benchmark our \method\ on all models provided by the PFGM++ authors for the unconditional generation tasks.
-We perform a comprehensive analysis using one-, two-, and four-step generators, both with and without the SiD-inspired regularization introduced in \S\ref{sec:alpha_regularization}.
-Each distillation run is performed with a fixed budget of 30k generator samples.
-This budget is selected due to computational constraints and proved sufficient for addressing our research questions.
-We use the Fr\'echet Inception Distance (FID)~\citep{brock2018large} to compare the model quality.
-More experimental \underline{details} are presented in Appendix~\ref{app:exp_details}.
-The code for experiments is based on \texttt{PyTorch} and will be made publicly available.
+Our experimental evaluation addresses two questions: \textbf{(a)} how well models distilled with \method\ preserve sample quality, and \textbf{(b)} how the auxiliary dimension $D$ affects distillation performance.
+We evaluate \method\ on all models released by the PFGM++ authors, covering both unconditional and class-conditional generation.
+For each setting, we run IPFM both with and without the SiD-inspired regularization introduced in \S\ref{sec:alpha_regularization}.
+Unless stated otherwise, each main distillation run uses a fixed training budget of 30k kimgs, corresponding to 30 million generated training samples.
+This budget was chosen to fit our computational constraints while remaining sufficient for the questions studied here.
+We measure sample quality using Fr\'echet Inception Distance~\citep[FID]{heusel2017gans}.
+Further experimental details are provided in Appendix~\ref{app:exp_details}.
+Additional results, including class-conditional generation and ablations, are reported in Appendix~\ref{app:additional_results}; qualitative samples are shown in Appendix~\ref{app:qualitative_results}.

-\textbf{Distillation Efficiency of our \method.} We first assess the core effectiveness of our \method\ framework without any additional regularization.
-The quantitative results, summarized in Table~\ref{tab:main_results}, demonstrate that our \method\ successfully distills the complex sampling process of PFGM++ into efficient few-step generators.
-Specifically, on \cifar, a 4-step generator distilled with our \method\ matches the 35-NFE teacher's FID.
-On the more complex \ffhq\ dataset, the improvement is even more pronounced: a 2-step generator is enough to surpass the sample quality of its 79-NFE teacher.
-This demonstrates that our method effectively solves the distillation problem, validating our core theoretical formulation.
-The \underline{qualitative results} are presented in Appendix~\ref{app:qualitative_results}.
+\textbf{Distillation Effectiveness of the Unregularized \method.} We first isolate the effect of the core \method\ objective by evaluating it without additional regularization.
+As shown in Table~\ref{tab:main_results}, unregularized \method\ can distill the PFGM++ sampling process into efficient few-step generators while preserving, and in some cases improving, sample quality.
+We denote this unregularized setting by $\alpha=0.5$.
+In particular, on \cifar, the 4-step generator distilled with \method\ matches the FID of the 35-NFE teacher.
+On the higher-dimensional \ffhq\ dataset, the distilled 2-step generator surpasses the sample quality of its 79-NFE teacher.
+These results demonstrate the effectiveness of our inverse Poisson flow matching formulation.